 Name Identifying information Reasons Date of listing 40.
 Tin Aung San Date of birth: 16 October 1960; Nationality: Myanmar/Burma; Gender: male; National ID: 12/La Ma Na (N) 89 489 Admiral Tin Aung San is the Commander-in-Chief of the Myanmar Navy.
 He has also served as the Minister of Transport and Communication since 3 February 2021, and as Deputy Prime Minister since 1 February 2023.
 He is a member of the State Administration Council (SAC).
 On 1 February 2021, the Myanmar Armed Forces (Tatmadaw), led by Commander-in-Chief Min Aung Hlaing, staged a coup in Myanmar by setting aside the results of the elections held on 8 November 2020 and by overthrowing the democratically elected government.
 As part of the coup, Vice-President Myint Swe, functioning as Acting President, declared a state of emergency on 1 February 2021 and transferred the legislative, executive and judicial powers of the state to the Commander-in-Chief of Defence Services Senior General Min Aung Hlaing.
 On 2 February 2021, the SAC was established to exercise those powers, preventing the democratically elected government from fulfilling its mandate.
 As a Government Minister of Transport and Communication, he is responsible for communication and networks and thus makes decisions and implements policies that define the freedom of access to data online.
 Since he took over the ministry, there have been numerous shutdowns and deliberate slowdowns of the internet, as well as orders for providers to prevent Facebook, Twitter and Instagram online.
 In January 2022, a new draft of the cyber security bill was circulated, which allows for the abuse of surveillance technology in order to monitor and target individuals, and thus to suppress their freedom of expression as well as access to information.
-He is therefore directly responsible for limiting press freedom and access to information online, as well as for violating the right to privacy of the Myanmar/Burma.
-Being a member of the SAC, Tin Aung San has been directly involved in and responsible for decision making concerning state functions and is therefore responsible for undermining democracy and the rule of law in Myanmar/Burma.
-He is also directly responsible for the repressi 21.6.2021 limits the freedoms of the citizens of Myanmar, and for the serious human rights violations committed by the Myanmar security forces.
+He is therefore directly responsible for limiting press freedom and access to information online, as well as for violating the right to privacy of the Myanmar pople.
+In so doing, he is undermining democracy and rule of law in Myanmar/Burma.
+He is also directly responsible for undermining democracy and the rule of law in Myanmar/Burma.
+He is dowing concerning state functions and is therefore responsible for undermining democracy and the rul 21.6.2021